shivance/nn.cpp/README.md

 Onboarded

-(being developed as tribute to someone)
+(being dedicatingly developed as tribute to someone)